M.A. Thesis, Trent University, 2000

 Rhonda L. Paulsen

-The results of this study are useful specifically to the two communities in which the research was conducted – M’Chigeeng and Wikwemikong, both on Manitoulin Island in Ontario – and more generally to the mainstream systems and other alternative education programs.
+The results of this study are useful specifically to the two communities in which the research was conducted – M’Chigeeng and Wikwemikong, both on Manitoulin Island in Ontario – and more generally to the mainstream systems and other culture-based education programs.
 As well, the material can be used to instigate future research in this area of study.